With the winter snow affecting most of the country for around 6 months, Canada is a great place for snowboarders.

 If you are planning a snowboarding trip in Canada, you want the best, and we’re going to help you find it.

-This quick guide is going to take a closer look at some of the absolute best places to snowboard in all of Canada.
+My name is Lorraine, and I’m a certified snowboard instructor.
+I’ve been to a lot of places snowboarding.
+In this quick guide we’re going to take a closer look at some of the absolute best places to snowboard in all of Canada.

 People from all around the world head to western British Columbia for the Whistler/Blackcomb mountains.